-The distance between Fibre A and Fibre B is 7.5" on sky.
+The distance between Fibre A and Fibre B is 7".
 Due to the field rotation while observing, the Fibre B will rotate around the position of Fibre A. The finding chart generation in P2 shows an annulus for Fibre's B possible positions on the field of view, which can be checked for potential contamination of a nearby source.

-6.2.3 Limiting magnitude for acquisition and Blind Offset
+6.2.3 Limiting magnitude for acquisition